 Which card is worth the cost?

-FamZoo offers a 30-day trial, so you can at least try it before you commit.
-Greenlight used to offer a 30-day free trial but has discontinued that offer as of October 2024.
+FamZoo and Greenlight both offer a free 30-day trial, so you can at least try it before you commit to either.

-Greenlight and FamZoo’s pricing is very similar.
-Greenlight has three plans to choose from, and its most affordable plan is Greenlight Core for $5.99 per month.
-Greenlight Max is $9.98 per month, and Greenlight Infinity is $14.98 per month.
+Greenlight and FamZoo’s starting prices are very similar.
+Greenlight has four plans to choose from, and its most affordable plan is Greenlight Core for $5.99 per month.
+Greenlight Max is $9.98 per month, Greenlight Infinity is $14.98 per month, and the most expensive plan is Family Shield for $24.98 per month.

 FamZoo has a single plan of $5.99/month, but you can pay six, 12 or 24 months ahead for some savings.
-While Greenlight’s Core plan is one dollar cheaper per month, you technically get more features with FamZoo’s single plan than Greenlight’s Core plan.
+You technically get more a few more features with FamZoo’s single plan than Greenlight’s Core plan.

 Which one’s safer?